Kyren Williams runs for 3 TDs and Rams win their third straight by holding off Giants 26-25

 The Giants (5-11) had a chance to pull off an upset when Gunner Olszewski scored on a 94-yard punt return to get New York within a point with 3:27 to play.
 After an encroachment penalty on the extra point attempt, coach Brian Daboll elected to go for a 2-point conversion —but Tyrod Taylor missed a wide-open Saquon Barkley on a rollout to the right.

+Taylor admitted having trouble deciding whether run for the 2 points or throw the ball.

+"He just missed it," Daboll said of Taylor, who was 27 of 41 and ran six times for 40 yards while being sacked six times.
+"We had Saquon.
+Just short-armed it a little bit."

-Later, a 31-yard run by Taylor allowed Mason Crosby to attempt a game-winning 54-yard field goal, but it was short.
+Later, a 31-yard run by Taylor allowed Mason Crosby to attempt a game-winning 54-yard field goal, but it was wide left and might have not had the distance.

 Taylor threw for 319 yards in his first start since replacing Tommy DeVito, including an 80-yard scoring catch-and-run to Darius Slayton.
 Wan'Dale Robinson also scored on a 24-yard run on an end-around and Crosby kicked two field goals, but missed an extra point after Slayton's TD that kept the Rams in front 20-16.